nick-shaw/blackmagic-output/tools/README.md

 ## License

 Based on Blackmagic Design DeckLink SDK samples.
-See LICENSE for details.
+This tool uses the DeckLink SDK which is subject to the Blackmagic Design End User License Agreement (see `Blackmagic Design EULA.pdf` in the repository root).
+The tool code itself is available under the license in the repository LICENSE file.